ibm-cloud-docs/codeengine/batch-tutorial.md

 You can manage your job by fine tuning your job configuration, which includes updating the code container image, code arguments or commands, runtime instance resources, or environment variables.
 {: shortdesc}

 When the job is in ready state, you can update the job.
 Let's update the job that you created previously to change the container image from `ibmcom/firstjob` to `ibmcom/testjob` and then subsequently update an environment variable.
+When a request is sent to this [`ibmcom/testjob`](https://hub.docker.com/r/ibmcom/testjob){: external} sample job, the job reads the environment variable `TARGET` and prints `"Hello ${TARGET}!"`.
+If this environment variable is empty, `"Hello World!"` is returned.

 1. Navigate to your job page.
    * From the [{{site.data.keyword.codeengineshort}} Projects page](https://cloud.ibm.com/codeengine/projects){: external}, click the name of your project.
 Click **Jobs** to open a listing of your jobs.